Management of migraine

 Migraine may be treated either prophylactically (preventive) or abortively (rescue) for acute attacks.
 Migraine is a complex condition; there are various preventive treatments which disrupt different links in the chain of events that occur during a migraine attack.
 Rescue treatments also target and disrupt different processes occurring during migraine.

 Preventive treatment

 Because of the complexity of migraine, no preventive treatment modality is effective for all migraine sufferers.

-For example, lifestyle (including trigger avoidance), diet changes, diet supplements, and treating conditions such as sleep apnea may all help prevent migraines.
-Dental appliances such as the Nociceptive Trigeminal Inhibition Tension Suppression System might be used in specific circumstances.
+However, there is strong evidence that hormonal changes, stress, quality of sleep, and fasting are causally related to migraine attacks.
+Lifestyle changes that address such catalyst triggers, such as regular sleep, regular meals, and stress management, may help to prevent migraines.
 Preventive treatments can be sub-divided into non-drug treatments, and treatment with medication.
 There are several non drug treatments suggested in the literature including weight control, management of migraine comorbidities, lifestyle modification, behavioural treatment and biofeedback, patient education, using headache diaries, and improving patients' knowledge about the disease.
+A systematic review conducted by researchers found interventions that could reduce the prevalence and severity of migraines such as cognitive behavioral therapy (CBT), relaxation techniques, and mindfulness-based approaches.
+Dental appliances such as the Nociceptive Trigeminal Inhibition Tension Suppression System might be used in specific circumstances.